qzgeog/starter-academic/content/projectarchived/proj0910-land/index.md

 Funding:
  - Emerging Talent Project of Zhejiang Province (No. 667140)
- - National Natural Science Foundation (No.41001202)
+ - National Natural Science Foundation (No. 41001202)

 <br>